florianhartung/wasm-for-plugin-systems/work/sections/introduction.typ

 = Introduction
 Web applications are becoming more and more popular and complex requiring the use of compute-intensive algorithms for applications such as 3D visualizations or interactive games@bringing-the-web-up-to-speed.
-Thus the need for faster code execution that cannot be provided by JavaScript grows.
+Thus the need for faster code execution, that cannot be provided by JavaScript, grows.
 Traditionally JavaScript is the only language allowing client side code execution, however it was never designed for these kinds of high-performance tasks.

 WebAssembly (Wasm) is a modern web technology developed through collaboration of the four major web browsers providing performance, safety and portability.
-It acts as a compilation target for higher-level languages such as Rust, C or C++, that is fast, safe and portable@spec.
+It acts as a compilation target for higher-level languages such as Rust, C or C++@spec.
-It is used by popular frameworks such as Qt for building web interfaces powered by C++ code @qt-docs or companies such as Ebay to optimize a slow barcode scanner algorithms@ebay-blog.
+It is used by popular frameworks such as Qt for building web interfaces powered by C++ code @qt-docs or companies such as Ebay to optimize a slow barcode scanner algorithm@ebay-blog.

 However, Wasm is not limited to web environments, which is by design@spec[sec.~1.1].
 It is already being actively explored in several non-web contexts, such as avionics@wasm-in-avionics, automotive#footnote(link("https://oxidos.io/")) or edge computing@wasm-for-edge-computing.